 In 1940, Burton was elected senator, serving until 1945 when Pres.
 Truman appointed him to the Supreme Court.
 In 1951 he wrote the Court opinion outlawing racial segregation in railroad dining cars, and he participated in the Brown v.
 Board of Education decision outlawing school segregation.
 He retired from the Court in 1958, living in Washington and he occasionally presided as judge.
 He married Selma Florence Smith on 15 June 1912 and had 4 children, Barbara (Mrs. H. Chas.
 Weidner), Deborah (Mrs. Wallace Adler), William, and Robert.
 He died in Washington, D.C.

-Harold H. Burton Papers, WRHS.
+Finding aid for the Harold H. Burton Papers, WRHS.